 - By customising the advert based on the content of the site.
 For example, in such contextual ads, you may see sports-related adverts on a sports site.

-- By using navigational information about where you go on the AOL Network to better understand how the AOL Web Services are used, and what content and advertisements are enjoyed.
+- By using navigational information about where you go on the AOL Advertising Network to better understand how the AOL Services are used, and what content and advertisements are enjoyed.
 This is often called behavioural advertising, behavioural targeting, interest-based advertising, or customised ads.
 When you visit sites on the AOL Advertising Network, and unless you have opted out, you may receive a "cookie" or other technology that helps us note, in an anonymised way, that you visited that site.
 This information goes into ad logs that are kept for a limited duration.
-From the ad logs, AOL Advertising may use information about your activity on the AOL Advertising Network to help us display adverts that are more relevant.
-Note that the information shared with advertising networks is always with a unique identifier, but not personally identifiable information such as your name, email address, etc.
+From the ad logs, AOL Advertising may use information about your activity to help us display adverts that are more relevant.
+Note that the information shared with advertising networks is always with a unique identifier, and does not include personally identifiable information such as your name, email address, etc.

 Please note, we do not use any navigational data about where you as an individual, go, or what products or services you use on the wider internet outside of the AOL Network, save where such sites provide for such use in their respective privacy policies.

-AOL also adheres to the Internet Advertising Bureau ("IAB") UK's Good Practise Principals for Online Behavioural Advertising.
+AOL also adheres to the Internet Advertising Bureau ("IAB") UK's Good Practise Principles for Online Behavioural Advertising.
 You can learn more and opt out of behavioural advertising from the Internet Advertising Bureau.

-Many opt outs are based on a cookie set on your hard drive that prevents the collection of data connected to a unique anonymous id.
+Many opt outs are based on a cookie set on your browser that prevents the collection of data connected to a unique anonymous ID.
 If you opt out using this method, the opt-out will generally last for 1-5 years.
 But clearing the cookies in your browser may cancel the opt-out.